 There is an agreed system to finance the fishery management organizations and arrangements.
 In general, the costs of fisheries management and conservation are funded through Congressional and state appropriations that follow the federal and state budget cycles.
 Cost recovery from certain fleet sectors is also in operation.
-The MSA authorizes and requires the collection of cost recovery fees for limited access privilege programs, such as the Community Development Quota (CDQ) Program.
+The MSA authorizes and requires the collection of cost recovery fees for limited access privilege programs, such as the CDQ Program.
 Cost recovery fees recover the actual costs directly related to the management, data collection, and enforcement of the programs.
-The current groundfish observer program is a further example of management being financially supported through cost recovery.
-Estimates of the costs for federal and state management, research, and enforcement of the groundfish stocks in the BSAI and GOA are reported in the BSAI and GOA Groundfish FMPs.
+The current groundfish observer program is a further example of management, research, and enforcement of the groundfish stocks in the BSAI and GOA are reported in the BSAI and GOA Groundfish FMPs.

 There are procedures at multiple levels to review management measures, and the MSA is reviewed by Congress every five years and is periodically revised and reauthorized.
-The adaptive management approach taken in the Alaska P. cod fisheries requires regular and periodic review.
-Component parts of the FMPs are regularly reviewed, including outcome indicators, and various levels of Environmental Impact Statements (EIS) are undertaken when the FMPs are amended in order to review the environmental and socio-economic consequences, as well as assess the effectiveness of the changes.
+The adaptive management approach taken in the Alaska Pacific cod fisheries requires regular and periodic review.
+Component parts of the FMPs are regularly reviewed, including outcome indicators, and various levels of Environmental Impact Statements (EISs) are undertaken when the FMPs are amended in order to review the environmental and socio-economic consequences, as well as assess the effectiveness of the changes.
 Stakeholders are actively encouraged to participate in Council and BOF meetings and, in so doing, opportunity to review management measures is provided.
-Stock status is reviewed and updated annually, producing SAFE reports for the federally managed GOA, EBS, and Aleutian Islands P. cod stocks.
-ADFG also conducts scientific research and surveys on its 8 state-managed P. cod fisheries.
+Stock status is reviewed and updated annually, producing SAFE reports for the federally managed GOA, EBS, and AI Pacific cod stocks.
+ADFG also conducts scientific research and surveys on its 8 state-managed Pacific cod fisheries.
 The SAFE reports document stock status and significant trends or changes in the resource, marine ecosystems and fishery over time.
 The reports also assess the relative success of existing state and Federal fishery management programs and, based on stock status indicators, provide recommendations for annual quotas and other fishery management measures.

-The NPFMC (and NMFS) as well as the BOF (and ADFG) provide substantial amounts of information on their websites, including agenda of meetings, discussion papers, and records of decisions.
+The Council (and NMFS) as well as the BOF (and ADFG) provide substantial amounts of information on their websites, including agenda of meetings, discussion papers, and records of decisions.
 The Council and the BOF actively encourage stakeholder participation, and all Council and BOF deliberations are conducted in open, public sessions.
-Anyone may submit regulatory proposals, and all such proposals are given due consideration by both the NPFMC and the BOF.
+Anyone may submit regulatory proposals, and all such proposals are given due consideration by both the Council and the BOF.

 The current RFM assessment/certification document states that Pacific cod stocks in Alaska are not considered to be transboundary, straddling, highly migratory, or high seas stocks.
-Thus several subclauses in this fundamental clause have not been scored in that certification report, and subsequently in this surveillance audit.
-The 2018 SAFE document (Thompson 2018) contains this section of text: "... the genetic samples from the (Northern Bering Sea) NBS survey in 2017 are very similar to those from the EBS survey area, and quite distinct from samples collected in the Aleutian Islands and the Gulf of Alaska (Ingrid Spies, AFSC, pers. comm.).
-In addition, analyses indicated that the NBS samples were unlikely to be from a population that was not sampled, such as Russia".
-During discussion of the EBS stock assessment in the NPFMC process, it was pointed out that the current distribution of P. cod within the Bering Sea was unprecedented, and that there was uncertainty regarding the migration of P. cod between NBS, EBS, GOA, and areas outside the US EEZ.
-This is an issue to monitor in future surveillance audits.
+Thus, several subclauses in this fundamental clause have not been scored in that certification report, and subsequently in this surveillance audit.
+Research conducted in 2018 indicates that the genetic samples from the NBS survey in 2017 are very similar to those from the EBS survey area and quite distinct from samples collected in the AI and the GOA (Spies et al. 2020).
+In addition, analyses indicated that the Northern Bering Sea (NBS) samples were unlikely to be from a population that was not sampled, such as Russia".
+During discussion of the EBS stock assessment in the Council process, it was pointed out that the current distribution of Pacific cod within the Bering Sea was unprecedented, and that there was uncertainty regarding the migration of Pacific cod between NBS, EBS, GOA, and areas outside the U.S. EEZ.